 Items to track over 2026–2027:

 Public Chapter 182 of 2025 (Freedom for Family Caregiving Act): Effective 7/1/2025.
-Expands paid family caregiver opportunities under CHOICES, does not directly affect PNA but affects who can be paid to provide care, indirectly affecting the financial picture of HCBS members.
+Expands paid family caregiver opportunities under CHOICES; it does not directly affect PNA but affects who can be paid to provide care.
 See Brevy's Tennessee paid family caregiver guide.

 12 Tennessee-Specific PNA Pitfalls